razielgdn/customNucleoF4-OpenBLT/README.md

 To use this repo you can follow the documentation from OpenBLT original project.
 You can activate or deactivate **MBRTU**, **RS232**, and **CAN** interfaces from the **blt_conf.h** file.

 RS232 and MBRTU are mutually exclusive by USART channel because both use the same ports.
-CAN, however, can be used at the same time as the others.
-The default configuration is CAN and RS232 enabled, with MBRTU turned off.
+The default configuration is:
-- MBRTU on.
+- MBRTU on, using USART2 interface.
 ![](doc/images/01-blt_conf.png)

-- RS232 on.
+- RS232 on, using USART1 interface.
 ![](doc/images/02-blt_conf.png)

-- CAN on.
+- CAN on, using CAN1 interface.
 ![](doc/images/03-blt_conf.png)

 # Build a demo